michael-haney/lrthw_exercises/Chapter_1/Readme.md

 > Make your script print only one of the lines.

-I erased all of the puts except for the first line.
+I accomplished this by either putting a # character before every line but one or by erasing all of the puts except for the first line.

 > Put a # (octothorpe) character at the beginning of a line.
 What did it do?
 Try to find out what this character does.

+This made what I wrote a comment.
+This isn't ran in the code and is helpful for others as well as yourself to understand things.